Madge Ryan: Career

-In 1958, Ryan appeared in a Broadway-theatre production of Summer of the Seventeenth Doll.
+In London, Ryan established a reputation as an actress who tackled challenging roles, including misfit and villains.
 In 1964, she played Kath in the original London production of Joe Orton's Entertaining Mr Sloane.
-The Independent wrote, "as the dreadful Kath, ageing seductress and murderous landlady...Madge Ryan's cruel, cool but undeniably comic acting provoked one critic to describe her work...as 'something very close to perfection'."
+The Independent wrote, "as the dreadful Kath, ageing seductress and murderous landlady...
+Madge Ryan's cruel, cool but undeniably comic acting provoked one critic to describe her work... as 'something very close to perfection'."